 As the world grapples to get money laundering under control, 6AMLD is the EU’s toughest ever measure to deter money laundering.

-6AMLD will discourage criminals and their associates from laundering money by subjecting money laundering in all Member States to effective and proportionate criminal penalties.
+6AMLD discourages criminals and their associates from laundering money by subjecting money laundering in all Member States to effective and proportionate criminal penalties.
 If 6AMLD works as intended, these penalties will be significant enough to make those involved think twice.
 6AMLD aims to criminalise money laundering when it is committed intentionally and with the knowledge that the property came from criminal activity.

 Who does 6AMLD effect?